mxaddict/www.codedmaster.com/content/ttk/quest-app/02-reading-input.md

         new_quest_description = Some(args[1..].join(" "));
     }

-    // Start with some quests we already know about (just like in 01-displaying-output.md!) let mut quests: Vec<String> = Vec::new();
+    // Start with some quests we already know about (just like in Chapter 01!) let mut quests: Vec<String> = Vec::new();
     quests.push(String::from("Explore the mysterious forest"));
     quests.push(String::from("Learn a new Rust command"));